 - Established a large registry (Figure 2) to form the cohort needed for robust studies.

 - Founded the PXE International Blood and Tissue Bank, whose samples now number in the thousands.
-This lay-managed and -owned bank was the first of its kind and is now a model for other disease groups.
+This lay-managed and -owned bank was the first of its kind and is the model on which the Genetic Alliance BioBank is founded.

 Discovery of the Gene Associated with PXE

 The PXE International Blood and Tissue Bank accelerated the discovery of the PXE gene, and the research was enhanced by the participation of Patrick and Sharon Terry.
-As result of their material involvement in the discovery, PXE International is a co-applicant for the patent on the PXE gene.
+As result of their material involvement in the discovery, PXE International is a co-owner of the patent on the PXE gene.
 The patent issued in August 2004.
 It has been licensed to Transgenomic for development of a diagnostic test – see below.